KnpLabs/DictionaryBundle/README.md

 ## Faker provider

-The KnpDictionaryBundle comes with a [faker provider](https://github.com/fzaninotto/Faker) that can be used to provide a random entry from a dictionary.
+The KnpDictionaryBundle comes with a [faker provider](https://github.com/FakerPHP/Faker) that can be used to provide a random entry from a dictionary.

 ### Alice

 To register the provider in [nelmio/alice](https://github.com/nelmio/alice), you can follow the [official documentation](https://github.com/nelmio/alice/blob/master/doc/customizing-data-generation.md#add-a-custom-faker-provider-class)

-or ...

-if you use the awesome [knplabs/rad-fixtures-load](https://github.com/knplabs/rad-fixtures-load) library, the dictionary provider will be automaticaly loaded for you :)

 ```yaml
 App\Entity\User: